mmisquierdo/ApproxSS/README.md

 The configuration starts with the _ConfigurationId_, which serves as the configuration identifier to designate to which error injection configuration it corresponds, and can be any value representable by a signed 64-bit integer (int64_t).
 Every energy consumption profile must have a respective error injection configuration and vice versa.
 _ReadConsumption_, _WriteConsumption_, and _PassiveConsumption_ determine the read, write, and passive energy consumptions, respectively, measure in picojoules (pJ) per byte.
 They are 64-bit (double) floating point numbers, must be positive and have a semicolon (;) at the end.
-If the MULTIPLE_BERS flag was active during the ApproxSS compilation,_ReadConsumption_, _WriteConsumption_, and _PassiveConsumption_ can have several values and MUST be the same amount as their error injection counterparts.
+If the MULTIPLE_BER_CONFIGURATION flag was active during the ApproxSS compilation,_ReadConsumption_, _WriteConsumption_, and _PassiveConsumption_ can have several values and MUST be the same amount as their error injection counterparts.
 _PassiveConsumption_ is optional when ENABLE_PASSIVE_INJECTION is _false_, ending up ignored.
 And finally, END_PROFILE signals the end of the profile in question.